 Is an employee’s bad attitude dragging down their team?
 First, try meeting with the employee and their manager separately to see what’s going on.
 It’s possible the employee is experiencing stress at home that’s spilling over into the workplace — or that they’re genuinely being mismanaged.

 If you can’t find a resolution, and especially if the toxic attitude is spreading to others, it may be time to let the employee go.
-Toxic employees don’t just impact office morale — they also affect your bottom line.
+Toxic employees don’t just impact office morale — as noted by Harvard research, they also affect your bottom line.

 It feels good to be an expert.
 So help your employees shine by creating opportunities for them to showcase their skills and knowledge.